 - The purpose of the principle of Biodiversity Net Gain is an approach to development that leaves biodiversity in a better state than before.
-The aim of Biodiversity Net Gain is to minimise losses of biodiversity and help to preserve and restore ecological networks and this is particularly relevant at Burtree Garden Village which is a greenfield site on old farmland and hence it is critical at the earliest design stage to recognise and protect the key elements of existing landscape structure. - Biodiversity Net Gain was already part of the National Planning Policy Framework however the latest update to the Environment Bill includes a mandatory requirement for all future schemes including the development of land to deliver a 10 % Biodiversity Net Gain to be maintained for a period of at least 30 years.

-• Developers should bring forward schemes which can be evidenced to provide an overall increase in natural habitat and ecological features and meet the new requirements set out in the Environment Bill.
+The aim of Biodiversity Net Gain is to minimise losses of biodiversity and help to preserve and restore ecological networks and this is particularly relevant at Burtree Garden Village which is a greenfield site on old farmland and hence it is critical at the earliest design stage to recognise and protect the key elements of existing landscape structure. - Biodiversity Net Gain was already part of the National Planning Policy Framework however the latest update to the Environment Bill includes a mandatory requirement for all future schemes including the development of land to deliver at least 10 % Biodiversity Net Gain to be maintained for a period of at least 30 years. - Developers should bring forward schemes which can be evidenced to provide an overall increase in natural habitat and ecological features and meets the targets of the Local Plan as adopted, or at least the new requirements set out in the Environment Bill.